 We’ve received enough negative reinforcement from ourselves and others that we begin to believe we’re incapable of change or just not smart enough to make good choices.

 It doesn’t matter how many poor choices we’ve made in the past.
 Today is a blank slate, and we all have the opportunity to start fresh — even if we just fell off the wagon yesterday.
 Just hop back on and begin again.

-But if you can get to the place where you know you’re making more good choices than bad, you’ll begin to see a huge shift in your life.
-Things will be easier.
-You’ll feel more confident.
-You’ll experience more success and pride in your endeavors.
-Other people will respond more positively to you.
+With practice, you can get to the place where you know you’re making more good choices than bad, and you’ll begin to see a huge shift in your life.